ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * uri\_path: This parameter specifies the path component of the URI of the EDHOC resource where EDHOC messages have to be sent as requests.
 In JSON, the "uri\_path" value is a string.
 In CBOR, "uri\_path" is text string, and has label 6.

-* osc\_ms\_len: This parameter specifies the size in bytes of the OSCORE Master Secret to derive after the EDHOC execution, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
+* osc\_ms\_len: This parameter specifies the size in bytes of the OSCORE Master Secret to derive after the EDHOC session, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 In JSON, the "osc\_ms\_len" value is an integer.
 In CBOR, the "osc\_ms\_len" type is unsigned integer, and has label 7.

-* osc\_salt\_len: This parameter specifies the size in bytes of the OSCORE Master Salt to derive after the EDHOC execution, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
+* osc\_salt\_len: This parameter specifies the size in bytes of the OSCORE Master Salt to derive after the EDHOC session, as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 In JSON, the "osc\_salt\_len" value is an integer.
 In CBOR, the "osc\_salt\_len" type is unsigned integer, and has label 8.

 * osc\_version: This parameter specifies the OSCORE Version number that the two EDHOC peers have to use when using OSCORE.
 For more information about this parameter, see {{Section 5.4 of RFC8613}}.
 In JSON, the "osc\_version" value is an integer.
 In CBOR, the "osc\_version" type is unsigned integer, and has label 9.